 - Dive into the flavors of Vietnam during a morning cooking class

 - Discover the Mekong Delta, a UNESCO Biosphere Reserve

-- Optional extension to visit the Angkor Wat temple complex in Cambodia
+- Optional extensions: tour with a food blogger; visit to a flower market; visit the Angkor Wat temple complex in Cambodia

 What You'll See and Do